SoftCircuits/Silk/README.md

 ## Using the Library

-The Silk library is designed to be very simple to use.
-The first step is to create an instance of the `Compiler` class.
+The Silk library is designed to make it very easy to add scripting or automation to your .NET application.
+Once you have created a Silk script file (program), you need to compile it to bytecode so that it can be executed.
+The first step to compile a program is to create an instance of the `Compiler` class.

-The next step is the critical part.
-Use the `RegisterFunction` and `RegisterVariable` methods to add functions and variables, which will be available to the source code.
+In order to allow a program to do useful things with your host application, use the `Compiler.RegisterFunction()` and `Compiler.RegisterVariable()` methods to add functions and variables, which will be available to the Silk source code.
 This will give the language the ability to perform the tasks you choose specific to the domain of your application.

-Next, call the `Compile` method.
-If it returns `false`, the compile failed and you can use the `Errors` property to access the compile errors.
-Otherwise, the `Compile` method returns an instance of the `CompiledProgram` class.
+Next, call the `Compiler.Compile()` method.
+If it returns false, the compile failed and you can use the `Errors` property to access the compile errors.
+These errors include a description of each error along with the line number where the error occurred.
+If the compile succeeds, the `Compiler.Compile()` method returns true and creates an instance of the `CompiledProgram` class.

 This is demonstrated in the following example.